 The sand dunes are breached by a natural highway of low-lying sand and this north-south route has been in use for centuries.
 The prevailing winds blow away lightweight sand before it has a chance to lay down in deep drifts thereby preserving the route.

 What you might not know is that camels have been used for transportation purposes in Mongolia for centuries including carrying on The Tea Road.
+You can learn more about our camel trekking experiences here.

 Life In The Gobi’s Extremities